Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: The localisation threshold

-It is important to distinguish the AAH localization from the single-well localization that arises even in a periodic geometry.
-In a single bad-curvature well, ITG eigenmodes acquire a Gaussian envelope with localization parameter $\lambda_{\rm loc} \sim \sqrt{\omega\bar\omega_d/\omega_t^2}$, confining the mode within one connection length~\cite{RodriguezZocco2025}.
-The AAH localization is qualitatively different: it arises from the incommensurate aperiodicity across \emph{many} field-line periods, with localization length $\xiL = 2\pi/\mathrm{arccosh}(|\Delta|/2)$ that diverges as $\Delta \to -2$.
-Near marginal stability, single-well localization weakens ($\lambda_{\rm loc} \to 0$ as $\omega \to 0$), and it is the global AAH mechanism that determines $\etastar$.
+It is important to distinguish the AAH localisation from the single-well localisation that arises even in a periodic geometry.
+In a single bad-curvature well, ITG eigenmodes acquire a Gaussian envelope with localisation parameter $\lambda_{\rm loc} \sim \sqrt{\omega\bar\omega_d/\omega_t^2}$, confining the mode within one connection length~\cite{HahmTang1988,RodriguezZocco2025}.
+The AAH localisation is qualitatively different: it arises from the incommensurate aperiodicity across \emph{many} field-line periods, with localisation length $\xiL = 1/\gamma$.
+Near marginal stability, single-well localisation weakens ($\lambda_{\rm loc} \to 0$ as $\omega \to 0$~\cite{RodriguezZocco2025}), and it is the global AAH mechanism that determines $\etastar$.